liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

     }
     ```

-11. Update the `Index` action in the `HomeController` class to use the `ProductsListViewModel` class in order to provide the view with details of the products to display on the page and with details of the pagination, as shown below.
+13. Update the `Index` action in the `HomeController` class to use the `ProductsListViewModel` class in order to provide the view with details of the products to display on the page and with details of the pagination, as shown below.

     ```C#
-    public ViewResult Index(int productPage = 1)
+    public async Task<ViewResult> Index(int productPage = 1, CancellationToken ct = default)
     {
         var viewModel = new ProductsListViewModel
         {
-            Products = repository.Products
+            Products = await _productService.GetProductsPageAsync(productPage, PageSize, ct),
-                .OrderBy(p => p.ProductID)
-                .Skip((productPage - 1) * PageSize)
-                .Take(PageSize),
-            PagingInfo = new PagingInfo
+            PagingInfo = new PagingInfoViewModel
             {
                 CurrentPage = productPage,
                 ItemsPerPage = PageSize,
-                TotalItems = repository.Products.Count()
+                TotalItems = await _productService.GetProductCountAsync(ct)
             }
         };